-The Government of Bangladesh has a strong interest in reducing poverty as outlined in the Vision 2021, the Perspective Plan 2010-2021 and the Sixth Five Year Plan 2011-2015.
+The Government of Bangladesh has a strong interest in reducing poverty as outlined in the Five Year Plans.
 The Government recognizes that although there has been encouraging reduction of poverty – from 48.9% in 2000 to 31.5% in 2010 – there is still a substantial proportion of the population who are poor.
 This is due to vulnerabilities and risks the extreme poor face, which places them firmly on the lower rungs of the socio-economic ladder.
 Within a lifetime, the poor may face sudden crises such as health shocks, unemployment, loss of assets, natural disasters, political crises and global recession, which pushes a jolt to their socio-economic situation, pushing them further into the abyss of poverty.

 Over the life cycle, people are vulnerable to various kinds of shocks.
 During early childhood, lack of nutrition has an impact on bodily and cognitive development; there is strong correlation between inter-generational poverty and malnutrition.
 As children grow, a major challenge they face is attending school.
 Lack of skills and educational opportunities of adolescents predestines young people to low income earning activities.
 Women suffer traditional attitudes of gender norms and have weak bargaining power, making them susceptible to life crises.
 Disability carries a high probability of affecting both household income and expenditure through reduced livelihoods opportunities and increased medical costs.
 Old age is associated with escalating health costs and lack of income source.